f-a-tonmoy/Credit-Score-Classification/README.md

 ## 🧪 Results

-- **Best Performing Model**: XGBoost with an accuracy of 92%.
+- **Best Performing Model**: Random Forest with an accuracy of 87%.
-- **Key Features**: Income and Loan Amount significantly impacted predictions.
+- **Key Features**: Annual Income, Credit History Age, and Monthly Balance significantly impacted predictions.
 - Visualizations (e.g., feature importance, confusion matrix) are provided in the notebook.

 ---